jemin555/DotWeb5.0/README.md

 DOTWEB5.0
 ===========

-DOTWEB5.0 Programming Language: An Overview
+DOTWEB5.0(OJ7) Programming Language: An Overview
 ============================================

 DOTWEB5.0 is a programming language developed by Wilmix Jemin J in 2016.
-It was built using Java, C/C++, and DOTWEB3.0 technologies.
+It was built using C/C++, and DOTWEB3.0 technologies.
+DOTWEB5.0 is otherwise known  as  DOTWEB5.0(OJ7).
+Oakjava7(JAVA7.0) invented by wilmix jemin j
 This language introduces several advanced features and supports the development of Remote-X applications, which will be discussed in detail later.
 DOTWEB5.0 is primarily designed for creating data structures, console-based applications integrated with WNoSQL databases, and is also applicable in web and Remote-X application development.
 It incorporates advanced object-oriented programming (OOP) concepts.
 However, the Windows-based application interface